LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

    seeing the latest version leads both sides to have a clearer vision.
    Then the previous process steps are repeated, iteratively refining the product.
 #.
-After a production version is out there may be later versions and error
+After a production version is out, there may be later versions and error
    fixes, again cycling back to the earlier steps.

 Note that very important parts of this process are not centered on coding,